 - being harassed by people or dogs

 It is helpful to report any sightings of seals or sealions as this can increase our knowledge of their distribution and movements around New Zealand.
-Calls can be made to the 0800 DOC HOTline (0800 362 468).
+Calls can be made to the DOC hotline 0800 DOC HOT (0800 362 468).
 You can also fill out a marine mammal sightings form.

 They have experienced staff who will respond if this is necessary.
 When taking your call DOC will need the following information: